Roadie manages three kinds of data in a cloud storage:

 $ roadie data list --url

-sub command deletes an uploaded file.
+delete sub command deletes an uploaded file.

-The following example deletes FILENAME
+The following example deletes FILENAME:

 $ roadie data delete FILENAME

-sub command downloads an uploaded file.
+get sub command downloads an uploaded file.

-The following example download FILENAME
+The following example download FILENAME into the current directory:

 $ roadie data get FILENAME

-with -o
+with -o flag:

 $ roadie data get -o ~/path FILENAME

-Messages written in the standard output stdout
+Messages written in the standard output stdout and files specified in result

-of Roadie’s script file will be stored in roadie://resutl/<instance name>/
+of Roadie’s script file will be stored in roadie://resutl/<instance name>/.

-sub command without any options shows instance names.
+list sub command without any options shows instance names.

 The following example prints a list of instance names: